ISEP PROGRAM AT UNIVERSIDAD NACIONAL

 When you enroll in a Latin American university, you will encounter the following differences:

 - Latin American universities operate on the carrera system.
 Under this system, students in Costa Rica studying the same subject take all of their classes together for the full four years until they graduate with a degree from their Facultad.
 As a result, students are grouped together in a cohort within a given carrera and see each other almost exclusively throughout the academic day.
 Some ISEP students have found that a good way to get to know local students is to take a least two classes with the same group (e.g. two second-year classes in the Department of Sociology).

 - Because of the carrera and bachillerato system, ISEP students usually find that they cannot manage third- or fourth-year classes at a Latin American university.
 Unless the classes you take are called "Introduction to… ." professors will assume some knowledge of the subject, and in many cases, much more knowledge than you have.
 Do not forget that you will be taking these classes along with regular degree-seeking students in Spanish.
 The professors may give you an extra break, but they rarely slow down.

-- Latin American universities prepare their students for professional careers; Universities in Costa Rica are more career-focused than US universities, offering more structured programs and little opportunity to take classes of interest outside of one's specific program.
-Unlike many US institutions, there is little emphasis on have a generall “Core Curriculum” shared by all students graduating from the university
+- Latin American universities prepare their students for professional careers; universities in Costa Rica are more career-focused than U.S. universities, offering more structured programs and little opportunity to take classes of interest outside of one's specific program.
+Unlike many U.S. institutions, there is little emphasis on having a general core curriculum shared by all students graduating from the university.

 - Finally, being directly enrolled in a Latin American university is an incredible, but wonderful challenge.
 It is the best way to fully learn about the differences in our societies and to meet a wide range of people.